7 Heartwarming Classic Books Like Lolita

 6. The Virgin Suicides

-I picked up my copy of the Virgin Suicides in the last bookstore in Los Angeles.
+I picked up my copy of The Virgin Suicides in the last bookstore in Los Angeles.
 This book tells the story of the five Lisbon Sisters, observed by the boys from across the street.
 The title might function as a spoiler for the story, and you spent the entire book waiting for the inevitable to happen.
-The suspense isn’t so much about the what but more about the how and why the group of boys who live in the same neighborhood as the Lisbon girls is obsessed with these girls.
+The suspense isn’t so much about the what but more about the how and why the boys living in the same neighborhood as the Lisbon girls are obsessed with these girls.

 So, the story is written by the boys who would observe the Lisbon girls, but it’s written years and years after the actual events.
 They talk about all the details they can remember and try to piece together a memory of these girls.
 It’s a mysterious fairy tale, like the Lisbon House with the protective parents and these five blonde sisters in a different universe, and the teenage boys have their noses pressed against the window.